goranferbisek/docker-snippets/README.md

 # -d option for detached mode
 # --name option to name your container
 # -p HOST:CONTAINER option to publish a container port to the host
-# -e for environment options (PASSWORD is mandatory with mysql)
+# -e for environment variables (PASSWORD is mandatory with mysql)
 ```
 A docker container is meant to run a specific process.
 If the process is stopped or has crashed, the container will exit.